tenstorrent/polaris/doc/tools/ci/lfc_downloader_user_guide.md

    - The script detected you might want to download a file but defaulted to directory
    - Use `--type file` to override the auto-detection

-6. **"Warning: Tailscale check script not found"**
+5. **"Error: Cannot find Tailscale checker script"**
    - The companion script `tools/ci/check_behind_tailscale.sh` is missing
-   - The script will proceed with caution but may fail if not on Tailscale
+   - Ensure all repository files are present and the script is in the same directory
-   - Ensure all repository files are present
+   - This error occurs when the required dependency script is not found

 ### Best Practices